 reported that in recent years, there is consistently around two-thirds of children that have reported feedback showing they had experienced at least one traumatic event before reaching the age of 16.
 It is also estimated that nearly 12% of physically ill kids struggle with post-traumatic stress disorder symptoms.

-No matter your situation, our skilled staff is are here to work with you to find a solution.
+No matter your situation, the skilled staff at our Orange County PTSD Treatment Center are here to work with you to find a solution.
 Call us today and our admission specialist will answer any of your questions you may have regarding our process!

 Cognitive Behavioral Therapy (CBT) is the most common form of psychotherapy for an individual with PTSD.
 It can be found to be the most effective treatment of PTSD both in the short term and long term.